kanopeld/go-socket/readme.md

     		panic(err)
     	}

-        //this method will block next code and wait when program finish or will called Stop() method, that it run in goroutine go s.Start()
+        //this method will block next code and wait when program finish or will called Stop() method go s.Start()

     	d, err := NewDial("localhost:6500")